BC Short Term RENTAL REGISTRY

 However, in order to qualify for the status you need to have your personal name on the title.
 You cannot be a Canadian citizen who owns the property in a company name, and expect the same relief.

-Continue reading “Do non-resident Canadians pay UHT?”
+Continue reading “Do non-resident CANADIANS pay UHT?”

-Do buyers pay GST on a phase 2?
+Do buyers pay GST on PHASE 2?

 Let’s talk about GST and a hotel-condo, for example, the Westin, known in Whistler as a phase 2 Property.
 Owners of a phase 2 can use the property for personal use up to 28 days in winter and up to 28 days in summer, but when it’s not in use it must be available to be rented out.